argonne-lcf/ai-testbed-userdocs/docs/cerebras/Steps-to-run-a-model-or-program.md

 #### Execution mode:</br>
 The cs2 system supports two modes of execution.<br>
 1. Pipeline mode (default mode)<br>
-The current cs2-01 system is in pipelined mode.
+Both cs2-01 and cs2-02 are currently configured for pipelined mode.
 This mode has more mature software support when compared to the weight streaming mode.<br>
 2. Weight streaming mode.(See the [Weight Streaming Quickstart](https://docs.cerebras.net/en/latest/getting-started/weight-streaming-quickstart.html?highlight=weight%20streaming).)<br>
 Weight streaming mode uses the host memory of one or more dedicated worker nodes to store model weights, and supports larger models compared to pipelined mode.<br>
 Weight streaming mode is newly introduced in Rel 1.5, and supports only a  limited number of model layers.<br>
-cs2-02 is configured for weight streaming mode.

 ## Running a training job on the wafer